221st Military Intelligence Battalion: Symbolism

 The colors oriental blue and silver gray represent the Military Intelligence Corps.
 The chess knight refers to the mission, which involves foresight and skillful planning.
 Its form, that of a horse, recalls the historic connection of Army Intelligence to Cavalry, which was the first organization to provide military intelligence services to the commander.
 The border alludes again to the chess-like strategic capabilities often important to the mission.
 The scarlet of the field recalls the flag of the battalion's home state, Georgia, and denotes courage.
 The sword indicates readiness and the will to fight.
 Together, scarlet, white and blue represent the United States.
 Black and gold signify respectively strength and excellence.

 Background

 The distinctive unit insignia was approved on 13 Apr 1999.

 Commanders

 Missions

 The 221st MI BN has been involved in a number of missions since its inception.

 Iraq (Operation Iraqi Freedom)

 In early May 2003, H Company (Long Range Surveillance) of the 221st provided 54 LRS infantrymen to the 203rd Military Intelligence Battalion (TECHINT) in support of foreign materials exploitation and WMD recovery missions.
 They accompanied almost every Joint Captured Material Exploitation Center collection mission providing security.
-On June 25, 2003, several LRS soldiers from the 221st were the first casualties of the technical intelligence mission in Iraq when they suffered non-life threatening injuries from a roadside IED attack on the 203rd.
+On June 25, 2003, several LRS soldiers from the 221st were the first casualties of the technical intelligence mission in Iraq when they suffered non-life-threatening injuries from a roadside IED attack on the 203rd.
+The 221st MI Battalion also have deployed to Iraq in 2005 and 2007.